Joonha Park

 Simulation models defined implicitly via computer algorithms or specified rules for physical experiments are used increasingly often for various applications.
 I developed a theoretical foundation for statistical inference for implicilty defined models using a concept of simulation metamodel.
 Hypothesis tests can be carried out using this simulation metamodel.
 The inference procedure critically depends on a local asymptotic normality (LAN) result satisfied by the expectation function of a simulation-based log-likelihood estimator.
 This method can enable accurate parameter estimation and uncertainty quantification for partially observed, implicilty defined, stochastic models.
 For instance, it can be used for complex mechanistic models for partially observed Markov processes, where the bootstrap particle filter can give a simulation-based likelihood estimator, although the application area can be much broader than this class of models.

-- Park, J. (2023) On simulation-based inference for implicitly defined models.
+- Park, J. Scalable simulation-baed inference for implicitly defined models using a metamodel for Monte Carlo log-likelihood estimator.
 ArXiv preprint: https://arxiv.org/abs/2311.09446.

-- Park, J. (2021) Sampling from multimodal target distributions using tempered Hamiltonian transitions.
+- Park, J. Sampling from high-dimensional, multimodal target distributions using automatically tuned, tempered Hamiltonian Monte Carlo.
 ArXiv preprint: https://arxiv.org/abs/2111.06871.

 Inference for spatio-temporal partially observed Markov processes